 UPDATE: Aside from having a faster 14Gbps memory speed, we also noticed price adjustments on some of the RX 5600 XT.
 On top of that, AMD is also offering a free game bundle.

-The Fastest and Best RX 5600 XT Cards in the Market
+The Best RX 5600 XT Graphics Cards in the Market